 The Securities Act (Ontario) states that when ordered to do so by the responsible Minister, the OSC shall remit to the Province of Ontario such surplus funds as determined by the Minister.
 In light of the fee model as described in Note 15 and the OSC's practice of setting fees periodically, the OSC is not required to make remittances of its surplus to the Consolidated Revenue Fund.

 Surpluses retained by the OSC are subject to appropriate terms and conditions to be agreed with the Minister.

 Costs of non-pension benefits for eligible pensioners are paid by the Government of Ontario and are not included in the Statement of Comprehensive Income.

-Certain payments to harmed investors from the funds held pursuant to designated settlements and orders are made through the Civil Remedies for Illicit Activities Office (CRIA).
-Payments are made to CRIA from the OSC pursuant to forfeiture orders obtained by CRIA under the Civil Remedies Act.
-CRIA is an office of the Ministry of the Attorney General of Ontario.
+Certain payments to harmed investors from the funds held pursuant to designated settlements and orders are made through the Ministry of the Attorney General (MAG) via the Crown Law Office - Civil (CLOC) and Victims and Vulnerable Persons Division (VVPD).
+Payments are made to MAG from the OSC pursuant to forfeiture orders obtained by CLOC under the Civil Remedies Act.